 - Once the student receives an Award Notice, the student must accept Federal Work-Study via WINGS Express in accordance with the instructions provided on the online Award Notice.

-- After accepting Federal Work-Study, the student may search for available work-study jobs to find employment or contact the Career Center.
+- After accepting Federal Work-Study, the student may search for available work-study jobs to find employment or contact Career Services.

 Federal Work-Study Program Overview